Table of contents

 The soil should retain moisture, be rich in nutrients and be light.
 In cool regions, Anthriscus cerefolium can be grown as a pot plant or under plastic sheets, so that you can harvest it into the winter.
 High temperatures, lots of sun and dryness encourage the chervil plants to shoot.
 The herb keeps snails away and protectslettuce from aphids and ants.
 If you plant radishes in the immediate vicinity, they are said to develop a spicier taste.
 1

-From spring to autumn, the seeds can be sown at intervals of 2 to 4 weeks.
+From spring to the beginning of autumn, the seeds can be sown at intervals of 2 to 4 weeks.
 Before the chervil flowers, the leaves are harvested by cutting off the stems (similar to parsley).
 1 The outdoor season is from March to August.
-The herb can be grown in greenhouses all year round.
+The herb is grown in greenhouses all year round.
 In Germany, there were two producers in 2004 who grew the herb organically on 0.2 hectares.
 16

 Is chervil perennial or annual?
 Most plants are annual.
 There are biennial varieties that are hardy.